 - Promotional interest rate and revert rate.
 Most balance transfer credit cards offer a 0% promotional period, but some may offer a reduced interest rate rather than no interest.
 As well as the promotional period, you should also consider the revert rate that will apply to any remaining debts at the end of the introductory period.
 This is especially important if you don’t think you can repay your debt before the 0% offer ends, as it could present a risk of falling back into unmanageable territory as your balance collects interest again.

 - Balance transfer fee.
 Some cards charge a balance transfer fee of 2-3% of the amount you’re transferring when you move your debt to the new card.
 Be sure to factor in this fee when comparing your cards to ensure it doesn’t outweigh the value of your interest savings.
 Use finder’s balance transfer calculator at the top of the table to get an idea of how much you can save.

 - Other card fees.
 Also consider and compare other card fees including annual fees, late fees, international transaction fees and cash advance fees where applicable.
 If any of these outweigh the interest savings you’ll make from the 0% period, you should consider another card.

-A balance transfer business credit card can be a helpful tool for managing your company’s finances, but there are some traps to watch out for.
+A business credit card can be a helpful tool for managing your company’s finances, but there are some key details to consider when you want one that also offers a balance transfer.
 Be sure to compare all available options and make the necessary calculations before deciding which card is best suited to your needs.